twooster/fbmasq/README.md

 ## Configuration

-Right click on the icon (which is now in your tooblar) and select "Options", or go to options through the extensions screen.
+Right click on the icon (which is now in your toolbar) and select "Options", or go to options through the extensions screen.
 Input your App Id and Access Token.
 You may input an App Name, though it's not used anywhere yet.